mevdschee/php-crud-api/README.md

 ## Mapping names for legacy systems

-To support creating an API for (a part of) a legacy system (such as Wordpress) you may want to map the table and column names as you may not be able to alter them without breaking the software.
+To support creating an API for (a part of) a legacy system (such as Wordpress) you may want to map the table and column names as can not improve them without changing the software, while the names may need some improvement for consistency.
 The config allows you to rename tables and columns with a comma separated list of mappings that are split with an equal sign, like this:

     'mapping' => 'wp_posts=posts,wp_posts.ID=posts.id',

-This specific example will expose the "wp_posts" table as "posts" and the field "ID" within that table as "id" (notice the casing).
+This specific example will expose the "wp_posts" table at a "posts" end-point (instead of "wp_posts") and the column "ID" within that table as the "id" property (in lower case instead of upper case).

+NB: Since these two mappings overlap the first (less specific) mapping may be omitted.

 ## Middleware